karmaniverous/rrstack/.stan/system/stan.todo.md

 - JSON input strictness (follow-up):
   - Kept rule.options strict and enumerated while allowing `byweekday` to accept either numeric 0..6, rrule Weekday instances, or mixed arrays.
 This preserves type-safety for keys and unblocks existing tests/usage.
 Also resolved TSDoc warnings by avoiding ambiguous `{}` in comments.
+  - Split schemas: rrstackJsonSchema (JSON-safe; numeric byweekday only) and rrstackRuntimeSchema (accepts Weekday). normalizeOptions now uses the runtime schema; the JSON Schema generator continues to use the JSON schema (no custom types).